lidofinance/docs/docs/guides/protocol-levers.md

 There is a dedicated contract responsible for `stETH` tokens burning.
 The burning itself is a part of the core protocol procedures:

-- deduct underlying finalized withdrawal request `stETH`, see [`Lido.handleOracleReport`](/contracts/lido#handleOracleReport)
+- deduct underlying finalized withdrawal request `stETH`, see [`Lido.handleOracleReport`](/contracts/lido#handleoraclereport)
-- penalize delinquent node operators by halving their rewards, see [`NodeOperatorsRegistry._distributeRewards](/contracts/node-operators-registry#_distributeRewards)
+- penalize delinquent node operators by halving their rewards, see [Validator exits and penalties](/guides/oracle-spec/penalties)

 These responsibilities are controlled by the `REQUEST_BURN_SHARES_ROLE` role which is assigned to both [`Lido`](/contracts/lido) and [`NodeOperatorsRegistry`](/contracts/node-operators-registry) contracts.